 - Cards used for Apple Pay on Apple Watch

 Note: If iCloud Messages is on, then your iMessage and SMS are already stored in iCloud.

 How to restore Apple Watch from backup

-Restoring your Watch erases the content and settings on it while optionally using a backup to bring back your stored data and settings.
-When you’re ready, you can pair your existing or a brand new device, and then set it up from a stored backup.
+Restoring your Apple Watch will bring back your stored data and settings.
+When you’re ready, you can pair your fully erased or brand-new Apple Watch and then set it up from a stored backup.

 When you’re following the steps to set up your new or erased Apple Watch, you’ll be offered the option to restore a previous backup (if you have one).
 Simply tap Restore from Backup and pick the most recent backup file.